wes3985/CoverageCompacter/README_CoverageCompacter.txt

 Inputs and outputs of the software
 ==================================

-# INPUT EXAMPLE 1: This is the output format of samtools depth, col1 = chromosome, col2 = position in chromosome, col3 = depth at position
+# INPUT EXAMPLE: This is the output format of samtools depth, col1 = chromosome, col2 = position in chromosome, col3 = depth at position
 # See samtools depth docs for more information

+chr1	1	0
+chr1	2	0
+chr1	3	0
+chr1	4	0
+chr1	5	0
+chr1	6	0
+chr1	7	0
+chr1	8	0
+chr1	9	1
+chr1	10	1
+chr1	11	1
+chr1	12	1
+chr1	13	1
+chr1	14	1
+chr1	15	1

+# OUTPUT EXAMPLE

+chr	start	end	size	firstCoveredBase	lastCoveredBase	meanCoverage	NBasesCovered	DepthSum	coverageFraction chr1	1	8	8	None	None	0	0	0	0
+chr1	9	15	7	9	15	1	7	7	1

+# The output file is a headered file in the bed format.
+Below is a description of each header:

+chr					= chromosome
+start				= start position of the loci end					= end postion of the loci size				= total size of the loci firstCoveredBase	= the first base in the loci with coverage >0 lastCoveredBase		= the last base in the loci with coverage >0 meanCoverage		= mean coverage accross the loci NBasesCovered	    = toal number of bases covered in the loci DepthSum			= the total sum of depth in the loci, this is useful for identifying regions of high relative coverage coverageFraction	= fraction of the loci that has coverage >0

+# INPUT EXAMPLE 1

 chr1	1	0
 chr1	2	0